mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 Every 4 months, I write a small essay about my life for that 4-month period.
 Every year on my birthday, I write a longer essay about my life during the past year.
-I capture highlights about the things that I did and the progress on the objectives I set for myself in a previous essay.
-Writing these thoughts is a great way to reflect on my life.
+I capture highlights about the things that I did and the progress on the objectives I set for myself.
+Writing these thoughts is a great way to reflect on the good and bad things of my life.